sfstoolbox/sfs-matlab/README.md

 The Toolbox includes not only WFS and NFC-HOA, but also some generic sound field functions that are doing only the integration of the driving signals of the single secondary sources to the resulting sound field.
 With these function you can for example easily simulate a stereophonic setup.
+In this example we set the `conf.plot.normalisation = 'center';` configuration manually as the amplitude of the sound field is too low for the default `'auto'` setting to work.

 ```Matlab
 conf = SFS_config_example;